tlwl19/EGL314/README.md

 ![](Demo%20Pics/HoroWrong.png)

-You have a total of 3 guess attempts, if all 3 attempts are unsuccessful the grid will turn white and the game will end.
+If you have -3 points, the grid will turn white and the game will end.

 ![](Demo%20Pics/HoroGameOver.png)

 You can click on the Reset Game button to start over

-Likewise, if you acheive a score of 4 the grid will turn white and the game will end.
+Likewise, if you acheive a score of 4, the grid will turn white and the game will end.

 You can click on the big "Fun Ways to Approach MENTAL WELLNESS" button on the top of the window to return to the main page.